mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 </div>

-> Note that these numbers can not reflect the generation quality comprehensively.
+> Note that these numbers can not reflect the generation quality comprehensively!!
 A visual evaluation is also necessary.

 ## Reference